Terracotta Style Stamped Chimes

 Cut the circle out of the paper with scissors.

 Set up your Clay Roller Kit using the ¼” rails.
 Roll out a mound of Sandtastik® Air Dry Clay.
-For this dsign we used the Terracotta color, but feel free to use any of the five different color options available!
+For this dsign we used the Terracotta color, but feel free to use any of the different color options available!

 Continue rolling until your slab is flat and large enough to accommodate the circle template.